hizegi/notes/dom_events/DOM_Events.md

 1. **element**: DOM element node we want to target
 2. **onevent**: event bound to the node. *onclick* is an example of a listener.
 It is listening on the DOM for an event to trigger.
 3. **functionName**: name of function to call.
-The response of the listening triggering is referred to as the handler.
+The response when the listener triggers is referred to as the handler.

 ##### Why do we pass 'event' in the parameter?
 The event is an actual object.
 Sometimes people prefer to pass it in explicitly but it can still work without it.